How the Nitrax Math Keyboard actually works.

 Why not use only an online keyboard?

 Online keyboards are useful, but they often require typing in a separate box and copying the result.
-Nitrax is physical and shortcut-based, so symbols can be inserted directly where you are writing.
+Nitrax is physical and key combination-based, so symbols can be inserted directly where you are writing.

 Are the symbols images?